Cokie Roberts Fellowship for Women’s History

 In November 2019, the National Archives Foundation launched a new research fund to honor Cokie Roberts, who shed light on the stories of countless women in U.S. history that were previously unknown to the public.
 She showed how these lives had an impact on our country’s narrative and added to the rich heritage of our nation.
 Just as her prose and spirited discussions brought moments in history to new audiences, the Cokie Roberts Fellowship for Women’s History seeks to encourage the next generation of historians, journalists and authors to continue this legacy.

-Scope: The Cokie Roberts Research Fund for Women’s History will support one to three annual fellowships for early to mid-career historians, journalists, authors or graduate students who perform and publish new research to elevate women’s history using the records held by the National Archives.
-This Fellowship is intended to support the cost of travel and time to conduct research and publish works related to original research conducted at the National Archives.
+Scope: The Cokie Roberts Research Fund for Women’s History will support one to three annual fellowships for emerging and established historians, journalists, authors, or graduate students who perform and publish new research to elevate women’s history using the records held by the National Archives.
+This fellowship is intended to support the cost of travel and time to conduct research and publish works related to original research conducted at the National Archives.

-Eligibility: Applicants must be early to mid-career historians, journalists, authors or graduate students with proven writing skills, demonstrated passion for U.S. history and women’s rights and the ability to perform in-person research at a National Archives facility.
+Eligibility: Applicants must be emerging or established historians, journalists, authors, or graduate students with proven writing skills, a demonstrated passion for women’s history, and the ability to perform in-person research at a National Archives facility.
 Applicants can be based anywhere in the U.S.

 Award: Up to $12,500